Heather Coleman Jewellery

 I made the gears by molding some remote-control car gears, and replicating them in PMC Sterling.

 This wasn't an ideal material as it warps & shrinks to a certain extent whilst firing.
-But the video shows that the resulting gears work fine. |

 Here are the individual components before assembly.